drcnavad/Linear-Regression-Assignment/README.md

 ## Recommendation
 - The company should be well prepared with a good avaibility of bikes during summer and fall season.
 - Weekdays tend to have higher number of registered users.
 The company should focus on gaining more registered users to get repeat business during peak hours.
+- Temperature (feels like) is the most significant factor for predicting bike usage.
+The users of bike goes up with rise in temperature.

 ## Technologies Used